thpatch/win32_utf8/README.md

 	 * GetFileVersionInfoEx()

 ### Building ###
-Replace all inclusions of `windows.h` or `stdio.h` with `win32_utf8.h` in your existing native Win32 code.
+* Replace all inclusions of `windows.h` or `stdio.h` with `win32_utf8.h` in your existing native Win32 code.
+* If your program is a standalone executable and not a (static or dynamic) library, see the [Custom `main()` function](#custom-main-function) section for details on how to get UTF-8 command-line parameters in `argv`.

 The rest differs between static and dynamic linking:

 #### Static linking ####
 Make sure that `win32_utf8_build_static.c` is compiled as part of your sources.